Meeting Cloud Storage Cost and Performance Goals – Harder than You Think

 Sometimes cloud migration projects are so complex and daunting that it’s advantageous to just take shortcuts to get everything up and running and operational as a first step.
 We commonly see customers choose cloud file services as an easy first stepping stone to a migration.
 Then these same customers proceed to the next step – optimizing costs and performance to operate the business profitably in the cloud and they contact Buurst to take back control, reduce costs, and meet SLAs.

-Click here to learn more about how Buurst SoftNAS can help you maintain control and balance cloud storage costs and performance in the cloud.
+Learn more about how SoftNAS can help you maintain control and balance cloud storage costs and performance in the cloud.